 We may also be subject to data privacy and security laws in the United States and various jurisdictions around the world in which we operate or process personally identifiable information ("personal information" or "personal data").
 In the United States, even when HIPAA does not apply, according to the Federal Trade Commission, or the FTC, failing to take appropriate steps to keep consumers' personal information secure constitutes unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act, or the FTCA, 15 U.S.C. § 45(a).
 The FTC's guidance for appropriately securing consumers' personal information is similar to what is required by the HIPAA security regulations.
 In addition, certain states have enacted laws that govern the privacy and security of health information and other personal information in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
 Failure to comply with these laws, where applicable, can result in the imposition of significant civil and/or criminal penalties and private litigation as well as reputational harm.
-For example, California recently enacted the California Consumer Privacy Act, or the CCPA, and the California Privacy Rights Act, or the CPRA.
-Also, on March 2, 2021, Virginia enacted the Consumer Data Protection Act, or the CDPA, and, on July 8, 2021, Colorado's governor signed the Colorado Privacy Act, the CPA, into law.
-The CDPA and the CPA will both become effective January 1, 2023.
+For example, the California Consumer Privacy Act, or the CCPA, as amended by the California Privacy Rights Act, or the CPRA, went into effect on January 1, 2023.
+Also, on January 1, 2023, the Virginia Consumer Data Protection Act, or the CDPA, became effective.
+Further, many additional United States state privacy laws will go into effect throughout 2023: the Colorado Privacy Act, or the CPA (July 1, 2023); the Connecticut Data Privacy Act, or the CTDPA (July 1, 2023); and the Utah Consumer Privacy Act, or the UCPA (December 31, 2023).
+The CDPA, CPA, CTDPA, and UCPA are substantially similar in scope and contain many of the same requirements and exceptions as the CCPA, including a general exemption for clinical trial data and information governed by HIPAA.
+Any of these laws may broaden their scope in the future, and similar laws have been proposed on both a federal level and in more than half of the states in the United States.
 In addition, a number of other states have proposed new privacy laws, some of which are similar to the above discussed recently passed laws.
-Such proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data
+Such proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.